 We have several preclinical candidates under development for the treatment of influenza infection.
 CC-42344, a novel PB2 inhibitor, has been selected as a preclinical lead.
 This candidate binds to a highly conserved PB2 site of influenza polymerase complex (PB1: PB2: PA) and exhibits a novel mechanism of action.
-CC-42344 showed excellent antiviral activity against influenza A strains, including avian pandemic strains and Tamiflu resistant strains, and has favorable pharmacokinetic and drug resistance profiles.
-We are currently conducting additional preclinical IND enabling studies and plan to initiate a Phase 1 study in the third quarter of 2021.
+CC-42344 showed excellent antiviral activity against influenza A strains, including avian pandemic strains and Tamiflu and Xofluza resistant strains, and has favorable pharmacokinetic and drug resistance profiles.
+We have completed preclinical IND enabling studies and plan to initiate a Phase 1 study in the third quarter of 2021.

-In addition, novel inhibitors effective against both influenza strains A and B have been identified and are in the preclinical stage.
-Several of these have potencies approaching single digit nanomolar.
-On January 2, 2019, the Company entered into an Exclusive License and Research Collaboration Agreement (the "Collaboration Agreement") with Merck Sharp & Dohme Corp. ("Merck") to discover and develop certain proprietary influenza A/B antiviral agents.
+On January 2, 2019, the Company entered into an Exclusive License and Research Collaboration Agreement (the "Collaboration Agreement") with Merck Sharp & Dohme Corp. ("Merck") to discover and developed certain proprietary influenza A/B antiviral agents that are effective against both influenza A and B strains

-In January 2021, we announced that we completed all research obligations under the Collaboration Agreement, and that Merck is now solely responsible for further development of the influenza A/B antiviral compounds that were discovered using Cocrystal's unique structure-based technologies and Nobel Prize-winning expertise.
+In January 2021, we announced that we completed all research obligations under the Collaboration Agreement, and that Merck is now solely responsible for further preclinical and clinical development of the influenza A/B antiviral compounds that were discovered using Cocrystal's unique structure-based technologies.
 Merck is continuing development of the compounds under the terms of our Collaboration Agreement.